AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

   >[!NOTE]
   >
   >For each upload to an Amazon S3 bucket, [!DNL Analytics] adds the bucket owner to the BucketOwnerFullControl ACL, whether or not the bucket has a policy that requires it.
-For more information, see “[What is the BucketOwnerFullControl setting for Amazon S3 data feeds?](df-faq.md#BucketOwnerFullControl)”
+For more information, see "[What is the BucketOwnerFullControl setting for Amazon S3 data feeds?](df-faq.md#BucketOwnerFullControl)"

 The following 16 standard AWS regions are supported (using the appropriate signature algorithm where necessary):